Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 Here, we use Deep SHAP (or SHAP) to explain the behavior of nanophotonic structures learned by a convolutional neural network (CNN).

 ## Requirements
-Python3 and Tensorflow 1.0 are recommended due to incompatibility issues with SHAP (as of this writing).
+The following libraries are required to run the provided scripts.
+Specific versions are needed due to compatibility issues between Tensorflow and SHAP (as of this writing).
+-Python 3.7.4
+-Tensorflow 1.14.0
+-SHAP 0.31.0
+-Open CV (CV2) 3.4.2
 Installation and usage instructions for Deep SHAP are at: https://github.com/slundberg/shap

 ## Steps